Registering a death

 - if the deceased was married, the date of birth of the surviving widow or widower

-- A Certificate for Burial or Cremation (Form 9) This is known as the 'Green Form' and gives permission for the body to be buried or for an application for cremation to be made and should be delivered to the funeral directors so that the funeral can be held.
+- A Certificate for Burial or Cremation (Form 9) This is known as the 'Green Form' and gives permission for the body to be buried or for an application for cremation to be made and will be transmitted electronically to the crematorium or cemetery office.
 However, in certain circumstances the coroner may make one the following available in place of the above:

 - i) an Order for Burial (Form 101)